-Once a charge is filed, an EEOC investigator assists with gathering facts and information on the case in order to determine whether the agency can provide representation in settlement negotiations or in filing a suit against an employer in court.
+Once a workplace harassment charge is filed, an EEOC investigator assists with gathering facts and information on the case in order to determine whether the agency can provide representation in settlement negotiations or in filing a suit against an employer in court.
 In the event that the EEOC does not deem the case sufficient for representation, it will issue a Notice of Right to Sue.
 This notice allows the employee to pursue the case in court via his or her own legal representation.

 Dealing with State Level Employment Rights Offices

 When an employee has a sexual harassment issue, it is mandatory that the case begin with the EEOC before it can be filed in court.
 The EEOC has a working relationship with over 200 state-based agencies that can also handle complaints of sexual harassment.
 These agencies, such as the Department of Fair Employment and Housing in California, are commonly referred to as FEPAs (Fair Employment Practice Agencies).
 It is possible to file a charge of sexual harassment with either the EEOC or your state FEPA office.